lucid-fox/social-magick/README.md

-# og-images
+# Lucid Fox Social Magick

-An Open Graph Image generator plugin for Joomla 3 and 4
+A Joomla 3 and 4 plugin to automatically generate Open Graph images.